 There's never been a better time to quit smoking.
 During the COVID-19 pandemic, we saw just how vulnerable our bodies can be, and doesn't it make sense to do everything we can to prevent disease from exploiting our weaknesses?
-Smoking weakens your lungs, which is where the coronavirus takes hold.
-Smoking also weakens your immune system, making it harder to fight off infections.
+Smoking creates lung damage which makes it hard to recover when/if you are infected with the COVID-19 virus.
+Smoking also weakens your immune system.
 In fact, smoking damages nearly every organ in the body.
 The good news is, now there are more resources than ever to help people quit!

-Is there any evidence to support the speculation that nicotine protects lungs from COVID-19 infection?
+Is there any evidence to support the speculation that nicotine protects lungs from the virus that causes COVID-19 infection?

 This pandemic has been full of fear, worry and anxiety for me.
 How can I manage my stress without smoking?

 I work at a substance use treatment facility.
 I want to encourage our clients to quit smoking because of extra risk from COVID-19, but am hesitant; it seems like too much to add to their plates right now.
 Is it?